|ABOUT MARINAS IN CROATIA

 of them and each one is different.
 Many of them are inhabited but each

-weak spot is human and the connoisseurs of Croatian islands have
+a weak spot is human and the connoisseurs of Croatian islands have thousands

-thousands of them.
+of them.
 To be more precise 1185 of them.
-That's how many
+That's how many islands, islets

-islands, islets and cliffs are located in front of 1777 kilometres of
+and cliffs are located in front of 1777 kilometres of the Adriatic coast.

-already familiar beauty of this country, always different but equally
+beauty of this country, always different but equally breathtaking.

 The shallowest part of our sea is in Istria, where the depth does not